uofu-emb/rtos/labs/02.testing/README.md

 https://renode.readthedocs.io/en/latest/introduction/testing.html

-Read through this lab manual and familiarize yourself with terms used and concepts discussed.
+Read through the rest of this lab manual and familiarize yourself with terms used and concepts discussed.

 ## Install the debugger firmware onto your second pico.